 It only takes one step.
-And yet, whether you’re starting to run or attempting to fall in love with it again, taking that first step is often the hardest.
-For many, it’s the simple act of putting on your sneakers.
-“The most difficult part of starting a run, is actually starting it,” says GB Olympic 400m runner Andrew Steele.
+And yet, whether you’re starting to run or attempting to fall in love with it again, that first step is often the most difficult.
+“The hardest part of starting a run is actually starting it,” says retired GB Olympic 400m runner Andrew Steele.
 “Even for the professionals, the thought of going out for a run can be daunting, and it’s our job.”

-When you do commit, running reveals both extensive physical and mental benefits.
-Research from Stanford University suggests regular running can extend your lifespan, preventing osteoporosis, cardiovascular disease and diabetes.
-It can also improve brain function: a recent study at the University of British Columbia found that regular aerobic exercise appears to boost the size of the hippocampus, the area of the brain involved in verbal memory and learning.
+When you do commit, though, running offers both extensive physical and mental benefits.
+Indeed, research from Stanford University suggests that regular running can extend your lifespan, preventing osteoporosis, cardiovascular disease and diabetes.
+It can also improve brain function: a study at the University of British Columbia found that regular aerobic exercise appears to boost the size of the hippocampus, the area of the brain involved in verbal memory and learning.
 So here’s how to get going…

 Where do I begin?